chunxubioinfor/CCC/README.md

 # CCC
-This is a line from RStudio.
+This is a graduate project by Chunxu Han, who study Bioinformatics in DTU.